-For ten years, our client had unsuccessfully attempted to gain consent to build a family home on the site of a former tin mine on the north Cornwall coast.
+For ten years, our client had struggled to gain planning consent for a home sited on a former tin mine with a unique set of constraints and challenges.

-The exposed heathland plot contained the last remnants of a tin mine estate and formed part of the Cornish Mining World Heritage Site.
+The exposed heathland plot contains the last remnants of a mining estate and forms part of the Cornish Mining World Heritage Site.

-We were approached to re-assess the brief and develop an approach which protected the site’s heritage and delivered a 5-bedroom family home.
+We were approached to re-assess the brief with a scholarly and sympathetic methodology, protecting the site’s heritage and delivering a 5-bedroom family home.

 Understanding the complex limitations of the site required an 18-month process of collaboration with UNESCO and Cornwall Conservation and Planning departments.